FAQ: What does creatine do?

 some at point in their lives, and it does work.
 However,

-before you jump on the bandwagon, find out all the facts
+before you start, find out all the facts

 A: There is support for and against cycling